carlopezzuto/multi-platform-search-extension/README.md

 Choose the platform you want to search the selected text on by clicking the corresponding button in the popup.
 For example, if you want to search the selected text on LinkedIn, click the "Search on LinkedIn" button.

 The search results for the selected text on the chosen platform will open in a new window.
 You can then browse the search results to find the information you need.

+You can also right-click any highlighted text and choose a platform directly from the context menu to start a search without opening the popup.

 ## Customization